 - 1 pound yellow squash or zucchini

 - 1 cup crushed pineapple and juice

-- Heat a non-stick pot and spray with cooking spray if desired.
+Heat a non-stick pot.
 Add the onion and cook, stirring, until golden and beginning to brown (a pinch of baking soda will speed up this process).
 Add the bell pepper and jalapeno and cook until softened, about two minutes.
 Add the garlic, stir briefly, and then add tomatoes, beans, broth, and seasonings (but not squash or pineapple).
 Bring to a boil, then reduce heat and simmer for 15 minutes.

 - While the beans are cooking, trim the squash and cut into small cubes.